 Rev. Frank Pavone

-THE REV. FRANK PAVONE is one of the most prominent pro-life leaders in the world, and works full time as national director of Priests for Life, with his bishop’s permission.
-Originally from New York, he was ordained in 1988 by Cardinal John O’Connor.
-In 1993 he became the first full-time national director of Priests for Life, the largest pro-life ministry in the Catholic Church.
-He is the president of the National Pro-Life Religious Council, a coalition of groups from many different denominations working to end abortion.
+THE REV. FRANK PAVONE is one of the most prominent pro-life leaders in the world.
+Originally from New York, Fr.
+Frank was ordained in 1988 by Cardinal John O’Connor.
+In 1993 he became the first fulltime national director of Priests for Life, the largest pro-life ministry in the Catholic Church.
+He still serves in this position with his bishop’s permission.
+He is also the president of the National Pro-Life Religious Council, a coalition of groups from many different denominations working to end abortion.
 He is pastoral director and chairman of Rachel’s Vineyard, the world’s largest ministry for healing after abortion, and is pastoral director of the Silent No More Awareness Campaign.
 Fr.
-Frank has been an official of the Vatican’s Pontifical Council for the Family and is currently a member of the Pontifical Academy for Life.
+Frank was asked by the Vatican to serve on the Pontifical Council for the Family and the Pontifical Academy for Life.
 He was present at the bedside of Terri Schiavo in her final hours and was an outspoken advocate for her life.
 Fr.
 Frank was asked by the graduating class of Notre Dame to lead an alternate commencement ceremony for those who refused to honor pro-abortion President Barack Obama.
 Fr.
 Frank travels to four states a week speaking at pro-life events, including for many state and local affiliates of National Right to Life.
 He appears daily in Christian as well as secular media.
-He has been a spiritual guide for Norma McCorvey, the “Jane Roe” of Roe vs. Wade.
-She calls him “the catalyst that brought me into the Catholic Church.”
-He is the author of two books, Ending Abortion, Not Just Fighting It and Pro-life Reflections for Every Day.
+He was a spiritual guide for Norma McCorvey, the “Jane Roe” of Roe v.
+Wade.
+She called him “the catalyst that brought me into the Catholic Church.”
+He is the author of four books, Ending Abortion, Not Just Fighting It; Pro-life Reflections for Every Day; Abolishing Abortion; and Proclaiming the Message of Life.

 David Prentice, Ph.D.